-I have had regular film slots with or occasionally been used by LBC (including Oscars live), BBC London, Talksport (including live Oscar coverage thrice), BBC Wales, BBC 5 Live, Newstalk 106 (Dublin) and BBC Ulster, BFBS (for The Hurt Locker) and BBC World Service and formerly by Radio Liberty and News Direct.
-I am also occasionally used by numerous BBC local radios as a film critic and TalkRADIO and was formerly the regular reviewer for BBC Three Countries and BBC Radio Jersey.
+I have had regular film slots with or occasionally been used by LBC (including live coverage of the Oscars), BBC London, Talksport (including live Oscar coverage thrice), BBC Wales, BBC 5 Live, Newstalk 106 (Dublin) and BBC Ulster, BFBS (for The Hurt Locker) and BBC World Service and formerly by Radio Liberty and News Direct.
+I am also occasionally used by several BBC local radios as a film critic and TalkRADIO and was formerly the regular reviewer for BBC Three Countries and BBC Radio Jersey.

 I can recite the scripts of many films such as Lawrence of Arabia, If…,, the three Mutiny on the Bounty films ( I have studied the Bounty episode historically with a family connection to Bligh and lecture on the subject (See Talks) as well as specialising in maritime films), A Man for All Seasons, The Prime of Miss Jean Brodie, My Fair Lady, The Charge of the Light Brigade (1967) and Who’s Afraid of Virginia Woolf.
 I have seen hundreds of films several times.

 I have reviewed films since I was a student.
 I have been an extra in Harry Potter and the Philosopher’s Stone and I Capture the Castle and have visited Universal Studios, LA and Pinewood Studios.

 - Epic: Lawrence of Arabia, The Leopard, Charge of the Light Brigade, El Cid.

 - Comedy: Kind Hearts and Coronets, Some Like it Hot, All About Eve

 - War: Saving Private Ryan, Apocalypse Now, Letters from Iwo Jima, The Hurt Locker, Dunkirk

 - Musical: My Fair Lady, Chicago, Cabaret, Mary Poppins

 - Romance: The Age of Innocence, Casablanca, Gone with the Wind

 - Before Sunrise, Before Sunset, Before Midnight (trilogy)

 - Thriller: The Third Man, Godfather (part 2), Klute, All the President’s Men.

 - Western: High Noon, Treasure of the Sierra Madre, Shenandoah.
 The Power of the Dog.

 - Horror: Psycho

 - Psychological: Don’t Look Now, Rosemary’s Baby, Persona

 - Science Fiction: 2001 A Space Odyssey, Planet of the Apes, Alien